dulimarta/spherical-easel/docs/tools/basic.md

 ::: tool-details

-- Mouse press to create a new point or snap to an existing point, object or intersection, then drag to a second location, and mouse release to create a new point or snap to an existing point, object or intersection.
+- Mouse press to declare one point on the line (this might be new free point or one that snaps to an existing point, object or intersection), then drag to a second location, and mouse release to declare a second point on the line (this might be new free point or one that snaps to an existing point, object or intersection).
 - The two points and their midpoint (not displayed, but dynamically created as the user drags, for use in the case that the two points are antipodal or almost antipodal) determine a unique line.
-- When a line is created, a row describing some of its properties will appear in the [Objects Tab](/userguide/#objects-tab).
+- When a line is created, a row describing some of its properties will appear in the Lines section of the [Objects Tab](/userguide/#objects-tab).
 - If this tool is activated with two points selected the above action is performed automatically and the midpoint is either the equidistant point that is less than $\frac{\pi}{2}$ from both points or a random point (in the case that the two points are antipodal or nearly antipodal).
   :::